 For each claim reported, insurers have a legal duty to set up a claim file, investigate the circumstances, and establish a reserve.
 The reserve is the claim representative’s best guess as to the ultimate future claim payout.
 It also establishes the amount of money an insurer must legally set aside to pay a claim when it’s time.

 Claim representatives, supervisors, managers, and higher-ups periodically review open claims.
 They reevaluate the claim and increase the reserves as necessary.
 If the handling officer Even if the handling office doesn’t increase the reserve, it will automatically increase for each year your claim remains open.
 These supplemental reserves acknowledge the fact that the longer a claim stays open, the higher the value increases.

-When a claim is open, an insurer must comply with Florida’s workers’ compensation guidelines.
+When a claim is open, an insurer must comply with state workers’ compensation guidelines.
 The guidelines require insurers to provide the state with information concerning their pending claims.
 When an insurer settles a claim, their primary benefit comes from eliminating their claim-handling responsibilities.

 Benefits to the Florida DWC

-Florida Statute 440.525, requires the Florida Department of Workers’ Compensation to periodically audit insurer’s workers’ compensation claim files.
-The Centralized Performance System reviews claims to ensure compliance with state guidelines.
+Florida Statute 440.525, requires the Florida Department of Workers’ Compensation to periodically audit the insurer’s workers’ compensation claim files.
+The Centralized Performance System reviews claims to ensure their compliance with state guidelines.
 Also, the system addresses claim delays, payment histories, evidence of coercion or harassment, and other issues.
 The Audit Section provides for audits of insurers, self-insurers, and self-insurance fund payments and practices.
 Additionally, the Department of Workers’ Compensation will hold hearings to address workers’ complaints, unpaid benefits, and other issues involving your claim.

 Settling a claim benefits Florida’s DWC by reducing the number of open claims and eliminating the responsibilities associated with handling those claims.